Pleasure Dome (railcar): History

 The Pleasure Domes were the first dome cars the Santa Fe owned and operated when they entered service on the Super Chief in 1950.
 In June 1952, Warner Bros.
 Pictures released Three for Bedroom "C", a romantic comedy starring Gloria Swanson, James Warren, Fred Clark, Hans Conried, and Steve Brodie.
 In the film, an aging movie star (Swanson) hides out in a compartment during a cross-country journey from New York to Los Angeles aboard the Super Chief.
 For this picture the Santa Fe provided actual railroad cars, including a Pleasure Dome, which were temporarily disassembled on the Republic Pictures backlot.

 Amtrak retained the Super Chief almost unchanged after it took over operations in May 1971, including the Pleasure Domes.
 However, Amtrak could not hope to keep service at the levels previously maintained by the Santa Fe, and relations between the two companies deteriorated.
-It was Amtrak's decision in early 1974 to remove the Pleasure Domes and first class-only dining car (a decision it later reversed) from the Super Chief which provoked the Santa Fe to rescind permission for Amtrak's use of the name.
-Amtrak eventually retained the Pleasure Domes, but the train now carried the name Southwest Limited.
-Amtrak eventually retired the domes from the route in the late 1970s.
-Amtrak sold all six domes to private operators in the early 1980s.
+It was Amtrak's decision in early 1974 to remove the Pleasure Domes and first class-only dining car (a decision it later reversed) from the Super Chief which provoked the Santa Fe to rescind permission for Amtrak's use of the trademarked name and the train became the Southwest Limited until 1984 when, with the new Superliner equipment, the railroad rescinded its opposition and train was renamed the Southwest Chief.
+Amtrak retired the domes from the route in the late 1970s and sold all six domes to private operators in the early 1980s.